eduard-w/CG_Breakout/README.md

 This is a small 3D breakout game written in C++ using OpenGL.
 If the game is either won (all bricks broken) or lost (ball touches lava), the window closes with a message.

+To playtest this a debug build can be created and run via the Visual Studio project.

 ## Controls

 | Key | Action |